I use and recommend the Brave browser.

 For music, I use Reaper, Pianoteq, Noire, Cinematic Studio Series, Spitfire stuff, Valhalla Room, and MuseScore.
-I have a Kawai ES920 and I want a CA901.
+I have a Kawai ES920 and I want a CA901 or maybe an NV5S.

 For video, Kdenlive suffices for simple tasks, but I do prefer DaVinci Resolve for more elaborate editing.